anupambhatnagar/GPUPuzzlers/fusion/fusion-answer.md

   <a href="/fusion/compiled_split_stack.png">
     <img src = "/fusion/compiled_split_stack.png">
   </a>
-  Compiled "split_stack" trace
+  compiled_split_stack trace
 </p>

-The first 16 are to kernels that are a fusion of layer_norm and tanh, and take 5 us each, which is less than the 10 us layer_norm and tanh together take in unfused.
-PyTorch 2 compilation combines layer_norm and tanh, which reduces the memory bandwidth needed to perform these two operations by half.
+The first 16 are to kernels that are a fusion of layer norm and tanh, and take 5 us each, which is less than the 10 us layer norm and tanh together take in unfused.
+PyTorch 2 compilation combines layer norm and tanh, which reduces the memory bandwidth needed to perform these two operations by half.
 The resulting computation is still memory bandwidth limited - this is why the compiled fused kernel takes half the time.
-This is responsible for the rest of the speedup of compiled_split_stack relative to split_stack.
+This is responsible for the rest of the speedup of `compiled_split_stack` relative to `split_stack`.
 A similar situation holds for the stack and RELU operations.

 `compiled_combined` has four kernels that perform the batch_norm, tanh, linear, and RELU.
 They take a total time of 26 us.